Kevin Slowey: 2013 season

 Slowey started the 2013 season with several quality starts, and was the Marlins' best statistical starting pitcher in April.
 Unfortunately, he lacked the run support to earn a victory until May 5, 2013, against the Philadelphia Phillies.
 It was Slowey's first win at the major league level since September 2010, snapping a 15-start winless streak.
 On June 8, Slowey got the win in a 20 inning game against the Mets, pitching seven scoreless innings.
 After his start against Milwaukee on June 12, he was demoted to the bullpen and was replaced in the rotation by Nathan Eovaldi.
 After Tom Koehler was optioned and Ricky Nolasco was traded, Slowey got the start on July 8 against the Braves, pitching five scoreless innings.
 After the break, Koehler was recalled and Slowey returned to the bullpen.
 On July 28, Slowey was placed on the disabled list and missed the rest of the season due to a right flexor strain.
 In 20 games for the Marlins (14 starts), he went 3–6 with a 4.11 ERA, striking out 76 in 92 innings.

 2014 season

-On January 8, 2014, Slowey re-signed with the Marlins on a minor league contract.
-He was designated for assignment on June 16, 2014.
-At the time, he was 1–1 with a 5.30 ERA in 17 games (two starts).
+On December 27, 2013, Slowey re-signed with the Marlins on a minor league contract.
+He had his contract selected to the major league roster on March 30, 2014.
+He was designated for assignment on June 16.
+At the time, he was 1–1 with a 5.30 ERA and 24 strikeouts in 17 games (two starts).
 On June 24, the Marlins officially released Slowey.

-Philadelphia Phillies and retirement

-On December 22, 2014, Slowey signed a minor league deal with an invitation to spring training with the Philadelphia Phillies.
+On December 22, 2014, Slowey signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
 He competed with several other pitchers for a spot in the back of the Phillies' starting rotation.
 He was released on March 31, 2015.

-On June 2, 2015, Slowey announced his retirement from baseball.
+On June 2, 2015, Slowey announced his retirement from professional baseball.
 He has taken a position in the Major League Baseball Player's Association as a special assistant to Tony Clark, the executive director.